Scooters, Mopeds, Etc... in California

 - Pass a vision exam.

-- Pass the traffic laws and signs test.
+- Pass the traffic laws and road signs test.

-- If you are under 21, complete the California Highway Patrol (CHP) motorcycle training course and present the Certificate of Motorcycle Training (DL 389) to the DMV.
-You won't have to take the motorcycle driving test if you already have a current California driver license.
+Drivers younger than 21 years old are required to complete a California Highway Patrol (CHP) motorcycle training course and present the Certificate of Motorcycle Training (DL 389) to the DMV.
+Completion of this course exempts you from taking the on-cycle driving exam (as long as you already have a CA driver's license).

-- If you are over 21, choose between taking the CHP course and submitting the certificate of completion, or scheduling an appointment to take the driving test.
+If you are older than 21 years old, you may choose between taking the CHP course or scheduling an appointment to take the on-cycle driving test.

 For additional information on the motorcycle classes offered by the California Highway